By Paul Guilfoyle

 Then suddenly the mind races ahead.

-“What if I finally break 90/80/70?”
+“What if I finally break 90, 80 or 70?”

-“What if I have to make a speech?”
+For some people it can even be "What if I have to make a speech?”

-And before long they’re no longer just playing golf.
 They’re trying to protect a score, protect an identity, protect an outcome.

 Everything starts feeling heavy.